-The opening of the art museum, Montpellier Contemporary (MOCO) is the latest development in a city embracing art.
+The opening of the Montpellier Contemporary (MOCO) is the latest development in a city embracing art.
 There was always a flirtation with street art and a regular summer arts festival but MOCO has really put the city on the map as a hub for all things conceptual.
 The temporary collections find a new home in the 17th-century Hotel Montcalm, providing a striking counterpoint to the classical building.

-The cobblestone backstreets of the Old Town are a hive of history and souvenir hunting.
-Take a walking tour through the city’s heritage, starting from the Tourist Office on Place de la Comédie, to trace its medieval origins to 19th-century heyday.
 You will visit Rue du Bras-de-Fer, the steep passageway with brightly coloured steps that makes for the ultimate Instagram post.
 You can stock up on vintage postcards and prints on Rue de l’Ancien Courrier, the oldest pedestrian street in the city.

 Contrast the Old Town with a stroll around the modernist architecture of the Port Marianne district, taking the tram over the Lez River.
-This sprawling new district is pushing the city limits eastwards towards the coast and features some landmark buildings, such as The Cloud, designed by architect Philippe Starck, and the Arbre Blanc, a strikingly modern take on a Japanese-style pagoda with a chic rooftop bar.
+This sprawling new district is pushing the city limits eastwards towards the coast.
+It features some landmark buildings, such as The Cloud, designed by architect Philippe Starck, and the Arbre Blanc, a strikingly modern take on a Japanese-style pagoda with a chic rooftop bar.

 Further afield, there are more beaches at the resorts of Palavas-les-Flots and La Grande Motte, although you need a car for these.
 You can try activities like scuba diving and stand-up paddleboarding and don’t worry if you fall in — the water is lovely.
 Afterwards, the beach bars crank up for sundowner cocktails and sunset DJ sets.